gaukas/gaukas.wang/hexo/source/_posts/publications.md

 ### [Chasing Shadows: A security analysis of the ShadowTLS proxy](https://www.petsymposium.org/foci/2023/foci-2023-0002.php)
 **Gaukas Wang**, Anonymous, Jackson Sippe, Hai Chi, and Eric Wustrow \
-In the Proceedings of the Free and Open Communications on the Internet (FOCI 2023)
+In the Free and Open Communications on the Internet (FOCI 2023)

 <details>
   <summary>BibTeX</summary>